luizcartolano2/mc613/README.md

 ## About
-Repo to share labs and projects of the Digital Circuits subject.
+Repository to share labs and projects of the Digital Circuits subject.

 ## Contributors: